🏒 5-Month Summer Hockey Build

 Video

 Pull-Ups / Chin-Ups4 x 5–8.
-Use your doorway pull-up bar.
-Great for posture, shoulders, grip, and upper-body athleticism.
+Use your doorway pull-up bar when training at home.

 Video